-Amy Yuan (BMus, MA) is a prize-winning violinist/erhuist who is an alumna of Millfield School and completed her Bachelor and Masters studies at the Royal Academy of Music with Distinction.
+Amy Yuan (BMus, MA) is a prize-winning violinist/erhuist and Associate of Royal Academy of Music who is an alumna of Millfield School and completed her Bachelor and Masters studies at the Royal Academy of Music with Distinction.
 Her professors were Maurice Hasson, So-Ock Kim and Colin Huehns.
 Hailed by the prestigious London Symphony Orchestra St Luke's String Academy as 'The Most Promising Musician' and having been the only Chinese leader in the history of National Youth Orchestra of Great Britain, Amy is dedicated to bringing western and eastern cultures together through music.
 In 2015, Amy founded Amy Yuan Academy in London, with the aims to provide first-class music training and to foster artistic talents.
 Amy feels very fortunate to have benefitted from excellent private education and world-class music training in the UK and hopes that through the works of Amy Yuan Academy, more young musicians will have similar opportunities.
 Amy's educational work has been recognised in the UK and she has been invited by British Prime Minister to attend Chinese New Year Receptions at 10 Downing Street.

 Amy regularly gives violin-erhu recitals across the UK, Europe and Asia, with repertoire ranging from the classic to the modern and contemporary.
 Recent concerts include solo Violin-Erhu recitals at British Ambassador to China’s Residence in Beijing, St Paul’s Girls London and Trinity College Chapel, Cambridge.